bics/BestBarber/README.md

 * Frequent User Goals
     * Frequent users should be able to contact us similarly.
-    * Frequent users might spend some time going through the gallery
+    * Frequent users might spend some time going through the gallery looking for new ideas or to search for their own image.

 ### Design

 Colour Scheme

-Main colors used on the website\
+Main colours used on the website\
 ![Color palette](/assets/images/Color_Palette_HEX.png)

 Typography